nezrok/idealists/README-DEVELOPERS.md

         node keystone

-# The Project Structure
+## Project Structure

 The basic project structure is as follows:

         |--models
-        |  The database models of the apllication.
+        |  The database models of the application.
         |--public
         |  The static files (css, js, images, etc.) that are publicly available.
         |--routes
         |  |--views
         |  |  The view controllers of the application.
         |  |--index.js
-        |  |  Initialises the routes and views of the application.
+        |  |  Initializes the routes and views of the application.
         |  |--middleware.js
         |  |  Custom middleware for the routes.
         |--templates